Blog

 Close the customer feedback loop

 The final step in collecting customer feedback is to close the feedback loop.
-This means sending follow-up emails with people who shared valuable feedback, letting them know that their voices have been heard, and that you’re taking firm action.
+This means sending follow-up emails to people who shared valuable feedback, letting them know that their voices have been heard and that you’re taking firm action.

 MailerSend, for example, sent an email survey asking what product features customers would love to see next.
 The responses were categorized, shared with the team and prioritized.
 The final results were then published in a newsletter and roadmap page!